jessehall/sk-sb-users-auth/RECREATION_PROMPT.md

 - **DNS not verifying**: Wait up to 48 hours for propagation

 ### Google OAuth
-- **Redirect URI mismatch**: Ensure Supabase callback URL is in Google Console
+- **Redirect URI mismatch**: Ensure Supabase callback URL (`https://[project].supabase.co/auth/v1/callback`) is in Google Console Authorized redirect URIs
 - **OAuth not working**: Check Client ID and Secret are correct in Supabase
+- **Error 403: org_internal**: OAuth app is set to "Internal" - change to "External" in OAuth consent screen
+- **Redirects to localhost**: Update Supabase Site URL to your production domain in Authentication → URL Configuration

 ### Vercel
 - **Build fails**: Check environment variables are set